Alfred von Domaszewski

-Alfred von Domaszewski (October 30, 1856 – March 25, 1927) was an Austrian historian born in Timișoara in the Habsburg monarchy.
+Alfred von Domaszewski (October 30, 1856 – March 25, 1927) was an Austrian historian.

+Biography

-He received his education in Vienna, and following graduation remained in Vienna as a secondary school teacher.
-In 1884 he began work as an assistant at the Kunsthistorisches Museum in Vienna.
-In 1887 he became an associate professor of ancient history at the University of Heidelberg, where in 1890 he attained full professorship.
-One of his better known students was historian Ernst Hartwig Kantorowicz (1895-1963).
+Born 30 October 1856 in Temesvár, Domaszewski received his education in Vienna, and following graduation remained in Vienna as a secondary school teacher.
+In 1884, he began work as an assistant at the Kunsthistorisches Museum in Vienna.
+In 1887, he became an associate professor of ancient history at the University of Heidelberg, where in 1890, he attained full professorship.
+One of his students was Ernst Kantorowicz.

-In 1882 he accompanied German archaeologist Carl Humann (1839–1896) to Smyrna on behalf of the Berlin Academy of Sciences, with support from the Vienna Ministry of Education.
+In 1882, Domaszewski accompanied German archaeologist Carl Humann to Smyrna on behalf of the Berlin Academy of Sciences, with support from the Vienna Ministry of Education.
 He also assisted Humann on a reconstruction project involving the Monumentum Ancyranum.
-With philologist Rudolf Ernst Brünnow (1858–1917), he provided a comprehensive analysis and map of the ancient city of Petra.
+With philologist Rudolf Ernst Brünnow, he provided a comprehensive analysis and map of the ancient city of Petra.